-C. Employees agree to provide Borough with a doctor's certificate for each instance of subsequent illness in the calendar year in the event more than eight (8) sick days are used in each calendar year; however, if the sick leave benefit is being abused, the employer shall have the right to require a doctor's certificate for each day of absence.
+C. Employees agree to provide Borough with a doctor's certificate for each instance of subsequent illness in the calendar year in the event more than eight (8) sick days are used in the first 180 calendar days of each year; however, if the sick leave benefit is being abused, the employer shall have the right to require a doctor's certificate for each day of absence.

 Employee agrees to provide a doctor's certificate for each instance involving an illness of three (3) or more days.

 D. Whenever an employee is disabled to such extent as determined by the Borough Council from time to time, either through injury or illness not as a result of or arising out of his employment as attested by the certificate of the Borough or attending physician, he may be granted at the sole discretion of the Borough Council in addition to his sick leave, if such accumulated sick leave has been exhausted by lengthy illness, leave of absence with pay based on the following schedule:

 Less than two (2) years One (1) week Five (5) weeks

 Two (2) but less than

 five (5) years Three (3) weeks Three (3) weeks

 Five (5) but less than